ShresthaRajat/monk/README.md

 - [License](#license)

 ## Features
-This Project can host a full fledged platform for a maze generetor and provides an Endpoint which provides the required information to generate a maze.
+This Project can host a simple platform for a maze generetor and provides an Endpoint which provides the required information to generate a maze.

 ## Requirements
 Python 3.5 or higher for the maze generetor to work.